What Is Sustainable Investing? – Everything You Need To Know

 Governance Factors

-Governance factors consider the internal mechanisms employed by the company.
-Thus, the investor may examine whether the selected companies use appropriate accounting methods, comply with government regulations and pay taxes when due.
-Additionally, the company’s internal structure, including issues relating to board diversity, shareholders’ voting rights, and conflict resolution mechanisms, also come into play.
+Governance factors evaluate a company’s internal management systems and practices.
+Investors examine whether companies employ appropriate accounting methods, comply with government regulations, and meet tax obligations.
+The company’s internal structure also matters, including board diversity, shareholders’ voting rights, and conflict resolution procedures.

 Terms Associated with Sustainable Investing